video corpo

 #Industry News

-second,extreme temperatures can affect sensor lifespan.
-The normal operating temperature range for sensors is basically between -30°C and 50°C. Even if operated for short periods of time in an over-temperature range, only high-quality sensors can remain unaffected.
+Firstly, we know, electrochemical sensors have a PTFE film attached to the air inlet hole.
+On the one hand, this film can prevent water or oil from entering the sensor.
+On the other hand, the measurement range and sensitivity of the sensor can be adjusted.
+A larger aperture can improve the sensitivity and resolution of the device, while a smaller aperture can increase its measuring range.
+Secondly, extreme temperatures can affect the sensor's lifespan.
+The normal operating temperature range for sensors is basically between -30°C and 50°C. Even if operated for short periods in an over - temperature range, only high - quality sensors can remain unaffected.
 Regardless of the sensor's quality, extreme conditions should be avoided.
-Operating outside the normal temperature range can cause a shift in the zero baseline and a delayed response, which, in severe cases, can lead to electrolyte volatilization and affect the sensor's lifetime.
-Low temperatures not only significantly reduce sensitivity but also delay response time and, in extreme cases, can cause the electrolyte to freeze.
+Operating outside the normal temperature range can cause a zero - baseline shift and a delayed response.
+In severe cases, it can lead to electrolyte volatilization and affect the sensor's lifetime.
+Low temperatures not only significantly reduce sensitivity but also delay the response time.
+In extreme cases, they can cause the electrolyte to freeze.

 Details